akka/akka-grpc/docs/src/main/paradox/play-framework.md

 @@snip[application.conf](/play-interop-test-scala/src/main/resources/application.conf) { #service-client-conf }

 See @ref[Client Configuration](client/configuration.md) for more information on the available options.
-If a client is generated and use that does not have an entry defined in `application.conf` it will fail with an exception when the client is injected. // FIXME depends on #271
+If the configuration is not present for that client and it is used by some other component, the application start will fail with an exception when injecting the client. // FIXME depends on #271

 You can now use the client in a controller by injecting it: